-At the 2014 Wales Summit, NATO adopted a Partnership Interoperability Initiative to ensure that the experience gained by Allies and partners from over a decade of working together in Afghanistan is maintained and further developed.
-As part of this initiative, Georgia has been invited to participate in the Interoperability Platform that brings Allies together with 24 partners that are active contributors to NATO’s operations.
-Georgia has also been identified as one of five countries that make particularly significant contributions to NATO operations and other Alliance objectives, which will have enhanced opportunities for dialogue and cooperation with the Allies.
+At the 2014 NATO Summit in Wales, Georgia was invited to participate in the Interoperability Platform that brings Allies together with 24 partners that are active contributors to NATO’s operations.
+Georgia became also one of five countries (known as ‘Enhanced Opportunity Partners'1) that make particularly significant contributions to NATO operations and other Alliance objectives, which will have enhanced opportunities for dialogue and cooperation with the Allies.

 Defence and security sector reform

 NATO supports the wide-ranging democratic and institutional reform process underway in Georgia.
 Particularly in the area of defence and security sector reform, NATO and individual Allies have considerable expertise upon which Georgia can draw.